 Kidney transplant cost in Turkey

-The cost of a kidney transplant ranges between 15 thousand and 20 thousand US dollars, as the price varies according to the degree and quality of the hospital.
+The cost of a kidney transplant in Turkey starts from 20 thousand US dollars, and the price may vary according to the degree and quality of the hospital.

 You can also read on our site about The best liver transplant centers in Turkey.